Young Pioneer Tours

 Group Tours to Uzbekistan

-YPT specializing in Central Asia travel and offer group tours that pass-through Uzbekistan specifically.
+YPT specializes in Central Asia travel and offer group tours that pass through Uzbekistan specifically.

-If you’re after a full silk road experience, we offer three trip a year.
+If you’re after a full silk road experience, we offer three trips per year.
 We have designed a hop-on hop-off model as well which include Tajikistan.
-Our offerings for 2024:

 Group B: Uzbekistan (Bukhara) & Tajikistan (Dushanbe)5 days$895$160